Visitor restrictions update:

 Exceptions apply for:

-- those visiting critical, palliative patients or supporting a birth partner.
+- those visiting critical or palliative patients.
 In these cases, two visitors are permitted at a time.
-They do not have to be from the same household and there are no time limits
+They do not have to be from the same household and there are no time limits.

 - in our maternity units:

-- two parents are permitted to stay in the special care nursery.
+- Two parents are permitted in the special care nursery.

 - those in a group visiting in exceptional circumstances may exceed the 'two visitors at a time' rule if they are dependants of a visitor (or hospital patient) who are unable to be cared for elsewhere.